Development Guide#

-This document is a guide for developers who want to contribute to the project.
+This document is a guide for developers who want to contribute to the project or understand its internal workings in more detail.

 git clone git@github.com:newton-physics/newton.git